Our three favorite body balancing activities help the body more fully when used one after the other:

 These techniques balance the pelvis and surrounding areas for comfort, birth preparation, and labor progress.
-Add more of the gentle techniques we recommend to achieve a fuller fascial freedom for comfort in pregnancy and ease in childbirth.
+Add more gentle techniques to achieve even more consistent comfort in pregnancy and ease in childbirth.

 The Origin Story